 2. Activity Time, Art

-Prep for this activity requires printing off some pictures by the artist Kandinsky, or you can pull them up on the tablet and computer at the time and having plain paper and drawing or painting supplies.
+Prep for this activity requires printing some pictures by the artist Kandinsky.
+You can pull them up on the tablet and computer at the time and having plain paper and drawing or painting supplies.

 Show your child the paintings and ask them what they notice?
-Most likely, they are going to mention lines, squiggles, shapes, colors.
+They usually mention lines, squiggles, shapes, colors.
 If not, guide them in that direction by asking them, “Do you see any shapes?” or “What shapes do you see?”

-After you’ve looked at the pictures and talked about them, supply your child with paper and their art tool of choice, paint, markers, crayons, and ask them to create a piece of art.
+After you’ve looked at and talked about the pictures, supply your child with paper and their art tool of choice, paint, markers, crayons, and ask them to create a piece of art.
 The purpose of the project is the creation, not in the end result looking like anything specific.
 (Language Development, Fine Motor Skills, Art Appreciation, Math/Shape & Color Recognition, Cognitive/Spatial Reasoning)

 3. Grab a Snack!